bamason2/ttc066-module/docs/labs/Drivetrain Modelling II.md

 $$ J_{fd_{ref}} = J_{fd} r_{fd}^2 \nonumber $$

 Where $J_{fd}$ is the inertia of the final drive.

+Finally to compute the gear inertia $J_g$ you will need to use a 1-D lookup table that takes the gear number as breakpoints and the array of $J_g$ values given in the parameter file as outputs.

+After all of this you will be able to compute $\dotdot{theta_{fd}}$ from the Newton's Second Law equation.
+It should then be clear what you need to do to compute T_out from the compliance equation and complete your model.

-Make sure that you set the parameter name for the initial conditions of the angular position and velocity of the final drive and wheel.
+Finally, make sure that you set the initial conditions of any integrators you use, including the angular position and velocity of the final drive and the position of the wheel.

 ### Tyre Model